Wordclock/firmware/doc/UART_PROTOCOL.md

 ## DEBUGGING

-The `LOG_UART_PROTOCOL` switch within `src/config.h` can be used to enable various debugging messages of the uart_protocol module and is disabled by default.
+The `LOG_LEVEL_UART_PROTOCOL_DEFAULT` switch within `src/config.h` can be used to enable debugging messages of the uart_protocol module and is disabled by default.
+You can also change the log level during runtime using the commands listed below.
+Note however, that you might miss some events in this case.

 ## COMMAND SYNTAX